DelphiWorlds/MoscoExpert/README.md

 Opens Finder on the Mac, and shows the deployed app (if it has been deployed)

-#### Create Assets.car
+#### Update Assets.car

+**NOTE: The following instructions apply to Mosco Expert 1.0.0 Beta 8 or later, and Mosco App (for macOS) 1.0.2 Beta 5 or later**

-Creates an Assets.car file for deployment to Ad-Hoc or App Store.
+Updates the Assets.car file in the deployment to Ad-Hoc or App Store.

 This function has been created specifically to alleviate an issue with [App Store submissions where a 1024 x 1024 icon is not included with the app](https://quality.embarcadero.com/browse/RSP-29692)

 **You will need to create a 1024 x 1024 image for use in the App Store and add it using Deployment Manager**

-To create the Assets.car file, first deploy the app in **Development** mode (using Project|Deploy), then use the Create Assets.car menu item
+To update the Assets.car file, deploy the app in App Store or Ad Hoc mode (using Project|Deploy), then use the Update Assets.car menu item

-The Assets.car file is based upon the icon and launch images deployed with the app, and the file is placed in the Output Folder specified in the Project Options
+The Assets.car file is based upon the icon and launch images deployed with the app.
 For successful creation of Assets.car, your deployment should contain at least **one** image of each of the following sizes:

 * 40 x 40
 * 58 x 58